fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/fabric-filters.md

 #### The WEBGL version

 The WEBGL version require to write a fragment shader insted of javascript function.
-FabricJS provides a standard function that does not change anything to start with.
+Fabric.js provides a standard function that does not change anything to start with.
 I will not go in detail of what you can do or not do with WEBGL, since i have not the necessary expertise an since there is much material out ther with lot of explanations.
 The basic fragment shader looks like this:
 ```js
 /**